nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Because of nested substitutions, inline statements may cause the expressions to grow to large size.
 In case this becomes a problem, it is recommended to use functions instead.

-An exception is made for inline expressions which are defined as a simple convolution and marked ``recordable'':
+An exception is made for inline expressions which are defined as a simple convolution and marked ``recordable``:

 .. code-block:: nestml